When looking for short sale candidates, many are looking at strong stocks

 your own.

-Print out this chart and lets draw
+Print out this chart and let’s draw

 these trendlines on Veritas Software